baklai/helpdesk-app/README.md

 npm run format
 ```

-## Default login to the application
+## Default email to the application

 The service administrator is created during the first registration on the service